wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-load-balancing-methods.md

 The three Traffic Manager traffic routing methods are:

-- **Failover**: Select Failover when you have endpoints in the same or different Azure datacenters (known as regions in the Azure Management Portal) and want to use a primary endpoint for all traffic, but provide backups in case the primary or the backup endpoints are unavailable.
+- **Failover**: Select Failover when you have endpoints in the same or different Azure datacenters (known as regions in the Azure portal) and want to use a primary endpoint for all traffic, but provide backups in case the primary or the backup endpoints are unavailable.
 For more information, see [Failover traffic routing method](#failover-traffic-routing-method).

 - **Round Robin**: Select Round Robin when you want to distribute load across a set of endpoints in the same datacenter or across different datacenters.
 For more information, see [Round Robin traffic routing method](#round-robin-traffic-routing-method).